febreno/CSharp/README.md

 Sem loop (executara se)
 - if else, swith case

-Com loop (executara em quanto, usado em listas)
+Com loop (executara enquanto, usado em listas)
 - while do, for each

 #### ARRAY